tsackton/taelgarverse/docs/people/elves/vahaiya.md

 ![Vahaiya Portrait](../../assets/vahaiya-portrait.png){align="right"; width="400"}Vahaiya is a warrior, traveler, adventurer, and veteran of the [Great War](<../../events/1500s/great-war.md>).
 They fought with the Sembaran Army in the in the Battle of Urlich Pass, and survived.
 After the Great War, they traveled extensively around [Addermarch](<../../gazetteer/greater-sembara/addermarch/addermarch.md>), the [Aurbez Plateau](<../../gazetteer/istaros-watershed/aurbez-plateau.md>), [Maseau](<../../gazetteer/greater-sembara/duchy-of-maseau/duchy-of-maseau.md>), and other Sembaran borderlands for many years.
 They made a name for themselves in the Sembaran hobgoblin wars.

+Growing tiring of fighting after many years, they settled in [Erelion](<../../gazetteer/istaros-watershed/orenlas/erelion.md>), where they now live, spending time as an artist and art collector.